 - Storage & handling

 - Inspection and methods of testing for damage

 - Dressing & balancing

 By the end of the course, delegates will have a better understanding of the legal requirements of safely using an abrasive wheel.
 They will also be able to pinpoint possible hazards and prevent them.
 They will be able to select the correct PPE and safety equipment and check appropriately.

 What is Required to Pass the Abrasive Wheels Course?

 The tutor will assess the delegates throughout the course on their levels of participation and understanding.
 Then the delegates will complete a 20 question multiple-choice assessment paper at the end of the course.
 Successful delegates should leave with the ability to use the equipment safely and productively.

 Is this course CITB Grant claimable?

-You can claim up to £30 as long as you provide us with your CITB Levy number either at the time of booking or on the day of the course.
+Yes, CITB registered companies can claim £30 per delegate as long as they provide us with their CITB Levy number either at the time of booking or on the day of the course.

 When using an abrasive wheel its important that the user is fully equipped to deal with the potential hazards.
 Workers must be protected when working with construction dust; therefore, we recommend that they attend the Face Fit Testing course.
 They may also want to attend the UKATA Asbestos Awareness course so that they are aware of the dangers of asbestos and where to find it?